bitmagnet-io/bitmagnet/bitmagnet.io/faq.md

 ## I'm seeing a lot of torrents in the "Unknown" category, that are clearly of a particular content type - what's wrong?

 **bitmagnet** is in early development, and improving the classifier will be an ongoing effort.
 When new versions are released, you can follow the [reclassify turorial](/tutorials/reprocess-reclassify.html) to reclassify torrents.
+If you'd like to [improve or customize the classifier](/tutorials/classifier.html), this is also possible.

 ## Can I run multiple **bitmagnet** instances pointing to the same database?